 Both Sue and one of her daughters also tested positive in Canada for Lyme disease but later told by Public Health Officials that their cases did not meet ‘case definition criteria’ for Lyme disease surveillance in Ontario.
 We are aware of many other Canadian Lyme sufferers who are 'not counted' in surveillance statistics and thus not formally recognized or acknowledged.

 So, like so many others, Sue has a reason to push, to question and to advocate.
-She chooses to speak out on behalf of herself, her daughters and for all others who have been blindsided, isolated and abandoned by this insidious disease.
-Sue is passionate about uniting and empowering physicians, nurses and other allied health professionals - with a common goal of holistic, evidence based patient-centred care and research.
+As a registered nurse and with her expertise in Lyme disease but also lived experience as a patient having to navigate the healthcare system, Sue is passionate about uniting and empowering physicians, nurses and other allied health professionals - with a common goal of holistic, evidence based patient-centred care and research.

-Sue is so thankful to have met Jennifer and their shared determination and passion to do whatever they can, within their own physical health limitations to advocate, educate and be a small beacon of Hope to Canadian Lyme sufferers.
-LymeHope is a grassroots initiative which will be built stone by stone - with the support and shared expertise leadership of many hands, many hearts and many committed individuals - also willing to step into the Lymelight.
-We believe with all our hearts that the best is yet to come.
+LymeHope is a grassroots initiative which will be built stone by stone - with the support and shared expertise and leadership of many hands, many hearts and many committed individuals - also willing to step into the Lymelight.
+We believe with all our hearts that the best is yet to come. www.lymehope.ca